zOrOjUrO/pySX127x-mMPLR/README.md

-# This fork
+# This fork - pyLoRa
 This fork is an adaptation of the original mayeranalytic configured to work with Ai-Thinker Ra-02 Modules This module uses SX1278 IC and works on a 433MHz frequency.
 The examples in this library LORA_SERVER and LORA_CLIENT can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> [rpsreal/LoRa_Ra-02_Arduino](https://github.com/rpsreal/LoRa_Ra-02_Arduino).

 **Update 05/2018 - Added encrypted versions**
 For security reasons it is advisable to use the encrypted versions that use [Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (AES).
 You can also use them to communicate with the Arduino.

-It supports Python 3 or newer and PyPy. https://pypi.org/project/pyLoRa-pkg/
+It supports Python 3 or newer and PyPy. https://pypi.org/project/pyLoRa/

 ## Easy setup on Raspberry Pi:
 ```bash